 What to avoid when buying a gravel bike

-When it comes to getting the right gravel bike for you, there are some things we highly recommend that you avoid.
+When it comes to getting the right gravel bike for you, we highly recommend avoiding some things.

 - A gravel bike without disc brakes